HusenjanDev/Quartz/content/Other/Reverse Engineering/0000 Decode Me Reverse Engineering Challenge.md

 ## Conclusion

-The `decodeme.exe` was actually a really fun reverse engineering challenge and I would recommend beginners to try it out as it will help them with understanding reverse engineering more in-depth the way programmers obfuscates secret keys.
-Hopefully, the article helped you with solving the `decodeme.exe` challenge.
+The [Decode Me Challenge](https://crackmes.one/crackme/69245c422d267f28f69b806e) was actually a really fun reverse engineering challenge which I would highly recommend beginners to try out as it will help them with understanding reverse engineering and assembly code concept more in-depth such as  loops, character replacement, and encoding.